Fares-Khanchouch/multiplayer-quiz-app/README.md

 - Real-time chat
 - Sound effects and animations

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests.

-## 📄 License

-This project is licensed under the MIT License.

-## 📞 Support

-If you encounter any issues or have questions, please open an issue in the repository or contact the development team.

 ---

 **Note**: This is a prototype version.
 The application is functional but may have bugs or incomplete features.
-We're actively working on improvements and new features.
+I'm actively working on improvements and new features.